AmruthaPatil/NYU-HPML/README.md

-This repo is for NYU HPML
+This repo is for Lab work (in progress)